 She loved the shorter one.
 Hehe.
 Win for me. 😁

 Let me know what you think, shorter or taller version better?

 I did not make a tall version of Night Fury, since I liked the short version more.

 Here are pictures of the standing Night and Light Fury Dragons:

 Thanks for stopping by!

-Want your own, check out my Etsy shop in the link below:
+Want your own, check out my shop:

 I had the opportunity to create an adorable custom fox plush for someone.
 Instead of the usual burnt orange and black color or gray and black color I use for my foxes, they wanted a brown, light blue and tan color fox.
 They also requested the eyes to be like my werewolf/husky plush.
 Easy peasy.